Delicious Kabocha Soup with just a few simple ingredients. Enjoy this rich and creamy soup by dipping with your favorite bread.

 - Thinly slice ½ onion.

-- Remove the skin and cut into small equal-size cubes.
+- Remove the skin.
+Then, cut into small, equal-size cubes.

-- Heat 1 Tbsp unsalted butter over medium heat in a pot and cook the onion until soft and brown.
+- In a pot, heat 1 Tbsp unsalted butter over medium heat and cook the onion until soft and brown.

 - Add the kabocha and sauté to coat with the butter.

-- Add 2 cups chicken stock/broth and bring to a boil.
+- Add 2 cups chicken stock/broth (or vegetable broth) and bring to a boil.
 Once boiling, reduce the heat and simmer for 12–15 minutes.

 - Using a skewer, insert into kabocha and check if it’s fully cooked.

-- Puree the soup in batches in a blender or puree with an immersion blender until smooth.
+- Pureé the soup in batches in a blender or with an immersion blender until smooth.

-- Add 1½ cups milk and ½ cup heavy (whipping) cream and stir till combined and do not let the soup boil.
+- Add 1½ cups milk and ½ cup heavy (whipping) cream and stir until combined.
+Do not let the soup boil.

-- Season with 2 tsp Diamond Crystal kosher salt and ⅛ tsp freshly ground black pepper and stir over moderately low heat until it is hot.
+- Season with 2 tsp Diamond Crystal kosher salt and ⅛ tsp freshly ground black pepper.
+Stir over moderately low heat until it is hot.

 To Serve

-- Ladle the squash soup into bowls, garnish with the chopped parsley and serve.
+- Ladle the Kabocha Soup into bowls, garnish with chopped parsley, and serve.

 To Store